KhronosGroup/VulkanSC-Loader/README.md

-# Vulkan Loader
+# Vulkan SC Loader

-This project provides the Khronos official Vulkan Loader for all platforms except [Android](https://android.googlesource.com/platform/frameworks/native/+/master/vulkan/)
+This project provides the Khronos official Vulkan SC Loader for all platforms.

+> **IMPORTANT NOTE:** This repository is to be used with the [Vulkan SC](https://www.khronos.org/vulkansc/) API and should not be confused with the similar repository that exists for the Vulkan API (see https://github.com/KhronosGroup/Vulkan-Loader).
+While it is possible to build the Vulkan version from this repository, this repository contains a forked version of the upstream code and may not be up-to-date with the latest changes in the upstream repository.

 ## Introduction